MakeSchool-Tutorials/Node-Reddit-Clone/P00-Technical-Planning/content.md

 1. Sign up and Login
 1. Associate posts, comments with their author
 1. Make comments on comments
-1. Vote a post up
+1. Vote a post up or down
-1. Vote a comment up

 # Bootstrapping Express.js